GlykeriaStr/SmellsLikeGreenSpirit/Documenting-Learning.md

 - Tom 💩 Lentil, rice and veggie stew
 - Miranda 💀 Kale and pasta
 - Jon 🔋 Thai fish noodle soup

+## 24 March 2021

+### Morning

+- We messaged the coaches and Alex got back to us.
+He suggested we try googling send key to manage the eventListeners on the offset website.
+- Miranda and Glykeria decided to leave it for now and work on the Facts page and some styling.
+The links from the facts page are embeded in the app.
+All created and merged!
+- Karsten, Tom and Jonathan worked on trying to implement secure storage.

+### Afternoon
+- Karsten, Tom and Glykeria kept working on implementing secure storage.
+We managed to save all our inputs but are not able to see them on the page yet.
+- Miranda and Jonathan created a history page and worked on styling.
+It is now merged.
+- We decided to all go away and give it a go at secure storage.